Enjoy Family Time on Every Device

 The term data cap is frequently used when talking about internet services.
 To help you understand exactly what Beehive Broadband means when we say we have no data caps here’s a breakdown of what data caps are referring to.
 Data caps limit the amount of data you can use, either over a period of time — like a monthly data cap — or by limiting your bandwidth, which affects your internet speed.
 On occasion companies will limit both.

 With all of Beehive Broadband’s internet service options (Fiber, HFOC, and DSL), there are no data caps.
 You will never be charged for overages and you won’t be arbitrarily slowed down.
 You’ll never be restricted in how or when you can use your internet connection, giving you the freedom to do what you want online.
+We value the opportunity to be your Utah internet providers and strive to make sure you get high-speed service at unbeatable value!

 What are Fiber Optics?